GitVersion has a few requirements that needs to be met in order to be able to produce a version number. These requirements are enumerated below.

 Unshallow

-The repository needs to be an unshallow clone.
-This means
+The repository should be an

-that the fetch-depth
+clone.
+This means that the fetch-depth in GitHub

-Check with your build server to see how it can be configured
+build server to see how

 Main branch

-The repository needs to have an existing local master
+The repository needs to have an existing local

-or main
+master or main branch.

 Develop branch

-For some branch strategies (such as Git Flow), a local develop
+For some branch strategies (such as

-branch needs to exist.
+local develop branch needs to exist.

 Configuration